avastmick/cv-check/docs/PRD.md

 ## Overview

 A modern, Rust-based command-line tool that converts Markdown files with YAML frontmatter into professionally typeset CVs and cover letters.
 The system generates PDF (via Typst), DOCX, and HTML outputs with configurable themes.
+In Phase 2, the tool leverages generative AI to automatically tailor CVs to specific job descriptions, optimizing content, keywords, and layout for maximum job application success.

 ### Goal

 The application will iterate on additional features until the following features exist:
-- [-] Markdown CV to professionally typeset PDF output
+- [x] Markdown CV to professionally typeset PDF output
 - [ ] Additional MS Word (`.docx`) output
-- [ ] Simple, multiple, impactfull, themeing
+- [x] Simple, multiple, impactfull, themeing
-- [ ] Align output CV keywords and experience to input **Job Description** with Generative AI assistance
+- [🚧] Align output CV keywords and experience to input **Job Description** with Generative AI assistance
 - [ ] Fully aligned generated Cover Letter to input **Job Description** with Generative AI assistance
 - [ ] Static site generation for CV including themeing and deployment